 Most traditional banks and some credit unions allow you to open an account that is designated as an IRA.
 These are FDIC insured deposit accounts, so you know the value will never decrease.
 The downside is that you get very low interest, often less than inflation.

 Another hands-off investment option is Betterment.
-I have used Betterment myself, and they really do take care of the hard part.
+You can use Betterment to manage your own investment goals.
 You just add funds, tell them how risky you want to invest, and they make the investments for you.
 Learn more at Betterment.

 Advice to Yvonne